 Internship Site Approval.
 Internship Coordinators at each university work collaboratively with regional educational leaders responsible for school psychological services to develop new internship sites, as needed.
 Interest in developing a new internship site can be initiated by the educational leaders in a school district or Educational Service Center or by the Internship Coordinator.
 Once a school district or Educational Service Center has been identified as a potential internship site, the Internship Coordinator will complete the Internship Site Appraisal (see Appendix A) as part of the site approval process.
-The site approval process ensures that each intern in the Ohio Internship Program has a placement in a district or Educational Service Center that features high-quality school psychological service delivery and highly-competent and committed field-based supervisors according to the prevailing best practice standards of the school psychology profession.
+The site approval process ensures that each intern in the Ohio Internship Program has a placement in a district or Educational Service Center that features high-quality school psychological service delivery and highly competent and committed field-based supervisors according to the prevailing best practice standards of the school psychology profession.
 If the Internship Site Appraisal supports the designation of the school district or Educational Service Center as an approved internship site, the Internship Coordinator will make a formal request to the IUC for site approval by April 15 of the year preceding the school year in which the school district or Educational Service Center will serve as an internship site.
 The following documents must accompany the Internship Coordinator's request for internship site approval:

-- Copy of the completed and signed Internship Site Appraisal; - Written request from the Superintendent of the school district or Educational Service Center requesting Initial Approval as an internship site (see sample letter in Appendix B); - Written request from the University Internship Coordinator attesting to the district's satisfactory evaluation and recommendation for Initial Approval as an internship site (see sample letter in Appendix C).
+- Copy of the completed and signed Internship Site Appraisal; - Written request from the Superintendent of the school district or Educational Service Center requesting Initial Approval as an internship site (see sample letter in Appendix B); - Written request from the University Internship Coordinator attesting to the district's or Educational Service Center's satisfactory evaluation and recommendation for Initial Approval as an internship site (see sample letter in Appendix C).

 Standards for Internship Site Approval.
-The Department maintains administrative authority for final internship site approval and the assignment of funding consistent with state fiscal responsibilities.
+The Ohio Department of Education maintains administrative authority for final internship site approval and the assignment of funding consistent with state fiscal responsibilities.
 On its behalf, the IUC will review the school district/Educational Service Center's written request and the university's formal recommendation for evidence of the following:

-- The school district has a comprehensive program of school psychological services that can provide an appropriate variety of experiences for the intern across age ranges, student need areas, psychological services and service delivery models. - The school district provides a comprehensive special education program and system of pupil personnel services so as to ensure that the intern will be knowledgeable about the full range of available services. - The school district agrees to provide the intern and field-based supervisor release time to attend conferences associated with the internship as well as those necessary to promote continuous professional development and dissemination of research. - The school district has a good working relationship with representative community agencies so that the intern will acquire an understanding of and skills in schoolcommunity collaboration. - The school district employs at least one more full-time school psychologist than the number of interns assigned to the district so as to ensure the intern's exposure to diverse professional styles and individual strengths in service delivery. - The supervising school psychologist agrees to serve as a field-based supervisor and has at least two years of successful full-time experience as a school psychologist, one of which must be as an employee in the present school system.
+- The school district/Educational Service Center has a comprehensive program of school psychological services that can provide an appropriate variety of experiences for the intern acrossage ranges, student need areas, psychological services, and service delivery models. - The school district/Educational Service Center provides a comprehensive special education program and system of pupil personnel services to ensure that the intern will be knowledgeable about the full range of available services. - The school district/Educational Service Center agrees to provide the intern and fieldbased supervisor release time to attend conferences associated with the internship as well as those necessary to promote continuous professional development and dissemination of research. - The school district/Educational Service Center has a good working relationship with representative community agencies so that the intern will acquire an understanding of school-community collaboration. - The school district/Educational Service Center has the capability of providing comprehensive training/supervision for the designated number of interns to ensure the intern's exposure to diverse professional styles and individual strengths in service delivery. - The supervising school psychologist agrees to serve as a field-based supervisor and has at least two years of successful full-time experience as a school psychologist, one of which must be as an employee in the present school system.
 This requirement is designed to ensure that the intern acquires an understanding of and perspective on the professional role that is acquired through actual experience.